NBA Rumors: Carmelo Anthony Returns To The NBA, Signing Deal With The Portland Trail Blazers

 — Bleacher Report (@BleacherReport) November 15, 2019

 Anthony seemed to hint at the return recently, telling TMZ Sports that there was a “2,000 percent” chance he would be back playing this season.
-Anthony said his team was “figuring it out” while he remained camped out in Los Angeles, creating speculation that he could be joining the Lakers or Clippers.
-Anthony said during an interview with ESPN’s First Take in August that he wanted to be on a team that could compete for an NBA title, but that he also wanted to play an important role on the team.
+Anthony said his camp was “figuring it out” while he remained in Los Angeles, sparking speculation that he could be joining the Lakers or Clippers.

-During his one season with the Oklahoma City Thunder, Anthony had chafed at the idea of coming off the bench, and the August interview showed that he still had a strong desire to play.
+Anthony had also said during an interview with ESPN’s First Take in August that he wanted to be on a team that could compete for an NBA title, but that he also wanted to play an important role on the team.
+During his one season with the Oklahoma City Thunder, Anthony had chafed at the idea of coming off the bench, and the August interview showed that he still had a strong desire to play a meaningful role in the league.

 “I want to play and I want to go and win a championship, but I also want to play.
 I want to get back out there on the court.
 I miss the game.
 I was away from the game for damn near a whole season.
 I got the opportunity to step back and grow as a person, and I deserve another shot,” Anthony said.

-It is not yet clear what his role with the Trail Blazers will be, and the still is still yet to officially announce the signing.
+It is not yet clear what Anthony’s role with the Trail Blazers will be, and the team is still yet to officially announce the signing.

 Delivered To Your INBOX